-Ronda Rousey, the UFC bantamweight champion, is currently making her big screen debut in Sylvester Stallone’s The Expendables 3, and recently spoke about her movie making experience, as well as her desire to see better female superheroes.
+Ronda Rousey, the UFC bantmanweight champion, is currently making her big screen debut in Sylvester Stallone’s The Expendables 3, and recently made comments on her movie making experience, as well as her desire to see better female superheroes.

 When asked about female action heroes, Rousey complained to USA Today about seeing similar archetypes in comic books, stating, “I’m tired of watching this thing where the woman’s superpower is dumbed down.
 In The Fantastic Four, the woman is the invisible one.
 In X-Men, [telekinetic] Jean Grey gets tired all the time.
 Wonder Woman is cool, but she has bulletproof bracelets, while Superman is a bulletproof dude.
 It’s like she has really cool accessories.
 I think about that a lot.”